kaushal0494/ZmBART/README.md

 All the downloads are available over this link: https://drive.google.com/drive/folders/14DrrxlXJNiXf_266kmcR9KIY9u_28QYW?usp=sharing

 ## Installation Instruction
-All the dependencies with the conda environment can be installed with the below command.
+All the dependencies can be installed with the below conda command.

 ```
 conda env create --file environment.yml